Meet Our Staff

 Dr. Puerto is also Chief of surgery at the Center for Animal Referral and Emergency Services (CARES) in Langhorne, PA and owns Healing Hands Veterinary Surgery.

 Rebecca Cohen feels incredibly lucky to work at, and co-own, Center City Veterinary Hospital.
 What was once her husband’s dream has slowly become her third child as she slowly took on more responsibility at the practice.
-Currently, as “mother” of the practice, she fawns over the pets that enter the hospital and works hard, though part time, to take care of the organization, finance and people who work and venture into the CCVH community.
+Currently, as “mother” of the practice, she fawns over the pets that enter the hospital and works hard, though part-time, to take care of the organization and finance in the CCVH community.

 Before managing the hospital, Rebecca taught high school English in Michigan, taught as an Assistant Instructor at Indiana University while earning her dual PhD in Education and American Studies, and worked as an Assistant Professor at a small liberal arts college.